ebruck/radiotray-ng/README.md

     media-key-next-station: media key to use for next station within current group
        media-key-volume-up: media key to use for volume up
      media-key-volume-down: media key to use for volume down
-  media-keys-old-dbus-name: use old dbus name
+  media-keys-old-dbus-name: force the use of old dbus name
            radiotray-ng-on: installed theme icon name for "on" or path to image
           radiotray-ng-off: installed theme icon name for "off" or path to image
  radiotray-ng-notification: installed theme icon name for "notification" or path to image